AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

     > rm -i ~/.ssh/known_hosts.old        # ...delete the backup file created by `ssh-keygen`.
     > ```
     >
     > :beginner: If you're just getting started with SSH, the above procedure is probably irrelevant because your SSH is (hopefully!) new enough that this happens by default.
-Anytime you make a connection to an SSH server and save its fingerprint in your `known_hosts` file (by answering `yes` to the connection prompt), the address is automatically encrypted for you.
+Anytime you make a connection to an SSH server and save its fingerprint in your `known_hosts` file (by answering `yes` to the connection prompt), the address is automatically obscured for you.
 Therefore, we won't spend any more time on it.
-If you've been using SSH for a while and already have a `known_hosts` file, though, then consider trying out the above for good measure.
-Encrypting the addresses of the SSH servers you know about makes it that much harder for a dedicated attacker to spread havoc in your network because, even if they do somehow get a copy of your `known_hosts` file, they won't be able to learn where you're making SSH connections to as easily as they would have if the `known_hosts` file contained unencrypted addresses.
+If you've been using SSH for a while and already have a `known_hosts` file, though, consider trying out the above for good measure.
+Obscuring the addresses of the SSH servers you know about makes it that much harder for a dedicated attacker to spread havoc in your network because, even if they do somehow get a copy of your `known_hosts` file, they won't be able to learn where you're making SSH connections to as easily as they would have if the `known_hosts` file contained unencrypted addresses.
     >
     > :beginner: Should you ever want to remove an SSH server from the list of known hosts, you can do so with `ssh-keygen`'s `-R` option:
     >
     > ```sh
+    > # Remove host 172.16.1.11.
-    > ssh-keygen -R 172.16.1.11 -f ~/.ssh/known_hosts # Remove host 172.16.1.11.
+    > ssh-keygen -R 172.16.1.11 -f ~/.ssh/known_hosts
     > rm -i ~/.ssh/known_hosts.old # Optionally, remove the backup file `ssh-keygen` made.
     > ```
     >
     > Feel free to play around with adding and removing hosts from the `known_hosts` file.
 Just remember that if you remove the SSH server's key fingerprint from the list in this file, you will be prompted for approval the next time you try to connect to it using `ssh`.

-While most modern SSH servers and clients come with arguably decent defaults, you can make decisions about which cryptographic ciphers and algorithms you'd like to use.
+While most modern SSH servers and clients come with arguably decent defaults, you can make choices about which cryptographic ciphers and algorithms you'd like to use.
 So far, we've been seeing "ECDSA" host keys because that's what our SSH programs use by default.
 Unfortunately, if you have any reason to distrust The Powers That Be (like, say, your government), you shouldn't rely on the defaults distributed in most SSH server and client software.
-Let's take a closer look at why that is, and take the opportunity to learn a little more about how you can control the behavior of your SSH servers and clients.
+Let's take a closer look at why that is.
+At the same time, we'll take the opportunity to learn a little more about how you can control the behavior of your SSH servers and clients.

 ## Choosing safer host keys and host key algorithms

-Now that you understand what a host key is and have some familiarity with its utility for making SSH connections to the endpoint you intend to reach, let's examine how the server actually chooses a host key, and why you might need to audit that choice more deeply.
+Now that you understand what a host key is and have some familiarity with its utility for making SSH connections to the endpoint you intend to reach, let's examine how the server actually chooses a host key for a given connection, and why you might need to audit that choice more deeply.
 There is a long story and a short story to this.
-For the purposes of this lab, we'll only need the short story but, if you're deeply curious, check out the "[What are NIST curves and why can't they be trusted?](#what-are-nist-curves-and-why-cant-they-be-trusted)" section of the discussion, below.
+For the purposes of this lab, we'll only need the short story but, if you're deeply curious, check out the "[What are NIST curves and why can't they be trusted?](#what-are-nist-curves-and-why-cant-they-be-trusted)" section of the discussion, below, after reading through this section.

 We've already seen that the SSH server has several different host keys.
 These were stored in files with names like `ssh_host_ecdsa_key`, `ssh_host_ed25519_key`, `ssh_host_rsa_key`, and so on.
 For a given connection, however, only one of these is actually used.
 Exactly which key is used depends on two things that are, once you think about it, pretty obvious.
 They are:

 * Which type of key will the connecting client accept?
 * Which type of key does the server have available?

-Only the intersection of keys that the client accepts and that the server actually has can be used.
+Only the intersection of keys that the client accepts and that the server actually has can be used for the connection between that client and that server at that time.
 After all, if the client refuses to accept keys of a given type, then the server cannot use its host key of that type to assure the client it's connecting to the right endpoint.
-Similarly, if a client requests a key type that the server simply does not have (or refuses to use), then the server cannot present that host key to the client, either.
+Similarly, if a client requests a key type that the server simply does not have or refuses to use, then the server cannot or will not present that host key to the client, either.

 The process of figuring out which host key the client will accept, which the server can provide, and then agreeing to actually use a given option from the resulting set available is called *host key negotiation*.
-We can watch this process take place in real time, ourselves, by starting an SSH connection to a server with the `-v` specified twice, like `ssh -vv` or `ssh -v -v`.
-Invoking `ssh` this way turns on "level 2" debugging output, which means your SSH client will tell you what it's doing as it's doing it.
+We can watch this process take place in real time by starting an SSH connection to a server with the `-v` option specified twice, like `ssh -vv` or `ssh -v -v`.
+Invoking `ssh` this way turns on "level 2 debugging output," which means your SSH client will tell you some of what it's doing as it's doing it.

 **Do this:**